method-inc/bots/README.md

 Please submit a [Github issue](https://github.com/Skookum/bots/issues) if you have any questions or concerns.

 # Testing your bot

+**Note: the tournament uses HTTP communication so you can write your bot in any language you wish as long as you can read and write over HTTP**

 After cloning the repo run `npm install`

 In order to set up the database server, run `mongod` in your terminal.